eugenia1984/english/b1-english-for-developers/5-learn-how-to-plan-future-events.md

 `We are going to upgrade the system next month`. -> This means the upgrade is planned and will happen soon.

 `She is going to learn SQL next year`. -> This means she intends to learn SQL in the future.

+### Future - Going to - question

+This type of question uses going to to ask about someone's future actions or plans.
+You use it when you want to know what someone intends to do or has already planned.

+For example:

+`What are you going to do about the missing files?` -> This asks about the person's future action to solve a problem.

+`When are you going to update the system?` -> This asks about a specific plan for the future.

+Structure -> `What / When / Who / Where ... + are / is + going to +...`

 ---